flowmitry/winterflow-agent/README.md

 ./agent --restore
 ```

-### Restoration Process

-1. **Backup creation** – A full copy of `apps_templates` is made to `apps_templates.bak`
-   - If the backup directory already exists, the command aborts to avoid overwriting previous data
-2. **UUID regeneration** – Every application ID is replaced with a fresh UUID to avoid collisions
-3. **Version pruning** – Only the newest version directory of each app is kept and renamed to `1` for consistency
-4. **Cloud notification** – Sent to WinterFlow server to recreate *all* applications

 If the server responds with `200 OK`, the restore has succeeded.
 All applications will appear in the dashboard moments later.

 ## Uninstallation